-Last week, PRovoke's latest global industry study revealed an improved business outlook for PR agencies and in-house communications departments.
-The research, carried out by PRovoke, ICCO, APACD and Stickybeak, attracted 437 respondents from across the globe — finding an overall upturn in business and budget sentiment compared to the first two waves of the survey.
+Last week, PRovoke Media's latest global industry study revealed an improved business outlook for PR agencies and in-house communications departments.
+The research, carried out by PRovoke Media, ICCO, APACD and Stickybeak, attracted 437 respondents from across the globe — finding an overall upturn in business and budget sentiment compared to the first two waves of the survey.

 In general, the comments indicate a considerably more positive outlook than our last interrogation of agency views in April, which found an industry grappling with profound uncertainty amid the economic fallout and mental anxiety of a global pandemic.